Danielku15/SlickGrid-wiki/Getting-Started.md

         {
             name: "Address",
             field: "address"
-            id: "address" // In most cases field and id will have the same value.
+            id: "address", // In most cases field and id will have the same value.
+            sortable: true
         },
         {
             name: "Rating, in %",
             field: "rating" // This and the following column read the same data, but can present it in a different way.
-            id: "rating_percent"
+            id: "rating_percent",
+            resizable: false
         },
         {
             name: "Rating, in stars",